 - UND is part of a four-year, \$17 million cold-weather research effort in collaboration with Virginia Tech the project's principal investigator as well as Stonybrook University, the University of Minnesota, and the U.S. Army Corps of Engineers' Cold Regions Research and Engineering Lab to conduct Arctic research and develop the Defense Resiliency Platform Against Extreme Cold Weather. - UND's Space Studies department has a new lab located at the Space Life Sciences Laboratory at NASA's Kennedy Space Center.
-The goal is to increase the number of internships available to students in this lab, thereby bringing both distance and on-campus students to the Kennedy Space Center. - In 2020, the UND School of Aerospace Sciences joined an elite group as one of the very first institutions for the Federal Aviation Administration's Collegiate Training Initiative to help integrate UAS in the National Airspace. - UND is home to the Center for Unmanned Aircraft Systems Research, Education & Training.
+The goal is to increase the number of internships available to students in this lab, thereby bringing both distance and on-campus students to the Kennedy Space Center. - In 2024, the UND School of Aerospace Sciences was one of the very first institutions accepted into the Federal Aviation Administration's Enhanced Air Traffic Collegiate Training Initiative.
+This new program helps UND meet the nation's need for more air traffic controllers entering the workforce. - UND is home to the Center for Unmanned Aircraft Systems Research, Education & Training.
 It's the first program of its kind in the nation. - In fall 2022, UND was the first in the state to offer a Bachelor of Science in Esports.
 Housed in the College of Education & Human Development, the interdisciplinary degree includes kinesiology, public health, sports business, computer science, and communication curriculum. - Faculty and students from aerospace, engineering, arts and sciences, nursing, and medicine do significant work in the development of payload systems and sense-and-avoid technologies, and in thinking through philosophical and protocol issues.
-For example, the UND Department of Biology incorporates UAS vehicles as a tool in wildlife management. - Placement rates for accounting graduates from the Nistler College of Business & Public Administration seeking jobs in the field continue to be exceptional - close to 100 percent. - · UND is the regional leader for online education, with more than 200 online degrees, minors and certificate programs. - U.S. News & World Report ranks 14 of UND's online, graduate and professional programs in the top 75 nationwide, including in the categories of top Primary Care Medicine in Rural/Underserved Areas, Physician Assistant, Occupational Therapy, Nursing-Anesthesia, Psychology and Best Online Programs for Veterans. - The College of Nursing & Professional Disciplines has responded to the region's shortage of professionals in the fields of nursing, nutrition, and social work by offering online and distance graduate-level programs.
+For example, the UND Department of Biology incorporates UAS vehicles as a tool in wildlife management. - Placement rates for accounting graduates from the Nistler College of Business & Public Administration seeking jobs in the field continue to be exceptional - close to 100 percent. - · UND is the regional leader for online education, with more than 225 online degrees, minors and certificate programs. - U.S. News & World Report ranks 14 of UND's online, graduate and professional programs in the top 75 nationwide, including in the categories of top Primary Care Medicine in Rural/Underserved Areas, Physician Assistant, Occupational Therapy, Nursing-Anesthesia, Psychology and Best Online Programs for Veterans. - The College of Nursing & Professional Disciplines has responded to the region's shortage of professionals in the fields of nursing, nutrition, and social work by offering online and distance graduate-level programs.
 The College posted a 97% first-time pass rate on the most recent nursing licensing exam (compared to a national NCLEX average of 92%).